Planning & Zoning

 Zoning Ordinance - This PDF document contains the Zoning Ordinance in its entirety.
 If you have a question about what you can build and where you can build it, this is the place to go.

 Stormwater Buffer Ordinance - Our Stormwater Buffer Ordinance is designed to improve and maintain water quality in Forest Acres.

-Zoning Amendment Application - If you're interested in trying to change the zoning of your property or would like to change a portion of the Zoning Ordinance's text, start by filling out the Zoning Amendment Application and taking it by City Hall.
+Rezoning Application - If you're interested in trying to change the zoning of your property or would like to change a portion of the Zoning Ordinance's text, start by filling out the Rezoning Application and taking it by City Hall.
 Our staff can evaluate the eligibilty of your request, and direct you through the re-zoning process.

 Notice of Appeal to Zoning Board (Form 1) - If you would like to appeal a zoning interpretation or decision made by our staff, apply for a variance allowing you relief from the strict application of the Zoning Ordinance, or apply for a special exception as defined by our ordinance, start by filling out this form first.

 Appeal From Action of Zoning Official (Form 2) - If you believe a zoning official made an error while interpreting the Zoning Ordinance and would like to request relief, fill out this form in addition to Form 1 above.

 Application for a Variance (Form 3) - If you would like to go before the Zoning Board of Appeals and request a variance from the strict interpretation of the ordinance, fill out this form in addition to Form 1 above.
 Please note that state law will not allow municipalities to grant "use variances" - meaning we cannot grant a variance allowing a use which is forbidden by the property's zoning.